 Listed below are links to the Directive, Memo, and Certification

 9.0 Refrigerants and CFC Bearing Devices Disposal Standards

-Listed below are links to the Memo and Policy regarding disposal of Refrigerant / CFC bearing devices.
+Listed below are links to the Memo and Policy regarding the disposal of Refrigerant / CFC-bearing devices.